Welcome to the UC Davis Plant Breeding Academy

 The sixth class will begin in early October 2019.

 News and Updates

-UC Davis European Plant Breeding Academy (PBA) has graduated the fourth class with a session and graduation in Davis, California.
-Over the last two years, during the six sessions held in Enkhuizen, The Netherlands; Angers, France; Gatersleben, Germany; Gent, Belgium; Almeria, Spain, and UC Davis, ten participants in this class spent more than 300 hours in classes, workshops and the field, training towards the PBA Certificate.
-The PBA is a premium professional certificate program offered in the USA, Europe, Asia and Africa.
-Fourteen classes offered worldwide since 2006 were attended by 260 breeders from 58 countries, making the PBA the most recognized program of its kind.
-The next class of the European PBA starts in October 2017.
-This class is full, applications are accepted for a waiting list.
-For more information, contact Joy Patterson at firstname.lastname@example.org or visit PBA online.
+The fifth class of the UC Davis European Plant Breeding Academy (PBA) graduated in late June with a final session in Davis, California.
+Six 6-day sessions were held over the last two years in the following locations: Enkhuizen, The Netherlands; Angers, France; Gatersleben, Germany; Gent, Belgium; Almeria, Spain; and UC Davis.
+Twenty participants spent more than 300 hours in classes, workshops and the field working towards completion of this premier training program.
+Seventeen classes offered worldwide since 2006 were attended by 333 breeders from 66 countries, making the UC Davis PBA the most recognized program of its kind.
+Congratulations Europe Class V!

 For questions or information,